PLEASE SEE OUR COMPANION HISTORIES

 • On July 17, 1929, the Department of Building and Safety issued Katharine Torrance Peachy permits for a two-story, 10-room residence and a one-story, 22-by-26-foot garage at 325 North Las Palmas Avenue

-• Katharine Torrance Peachy was the daughter of Lewis Curtiss Torrance, a western New York State miller who moved to Pasadena in 1888 and pursued real estate development.
+• Katharine Torrance Peachy was the daughter of Lewis Curtiss Torrance, a western New York State miller who moved to Pasadena in 1887 and pursued real estate development.
 Her uncle Jared Sidney Torrance, who'd come west at the same time, would be a principal investor in the development of the city of Torrance, founded in 1911.
-Katharine Peachy was the wife of mortgage banker Henry Kyd Douglas Peachy, who was vice-president of the Torrance Investment Company, of which Mrs. Peachy's brother Lewis Curtiss Torrance Jr. was president
+Katharine Peachy was the wife of mortgage banker Henry Kyd Douglas Peachy, who was vice-president of the Torrance Finance Company, of which Mrs. Peachy's brother Lewis Curtiss Torrance Jr. was president

 • Referred to in classified ads as being a version of Monterey Revival design, 325 North Las Palmas Avenue was being offered for sale by March 1930 at $55,000; ads in May and June called it a "prize-winning home," an as yet unclear reference